Hive World Terra

 Ever notice how White Dwarf now states at the bottom of the news pages that independant stockists are responsible for their own prices?
 It's not to warn you if a shop charges more for Games Workshop models.
 It's actually because some independant model shops sell Games Workshop products at a discount.

-There are two stores in Altrincham, near Manchester, UK, that sell Games Workshop models and both offer a 10% discount on everything.
+In about 2007 there were two stores in Altrincham, near Manchester, UK, that sold Games Workshop models and both offered a 10% discount on everything.
 They won't be the only ones - check near you and find your closest discount store.
 Not only do you get your models slightly cheaper, but you get to help an independant with their cut of the profits.

 Most of the online shops that I've seen offer discount Warhamer and Warhammer 40,000, some more than others.
-A lot of places offer a 5% discount or a 10% discount, but some offer up to a 25% discount on their products!
+A lot of places offer a 5% discount or a 10% discount, but some offer a 25% discount or higher on their products!

 Some people run stores through eBay (although more on eBay later).